Simarpreetsaini/JS-Map-filter-/README.md

 I made this project using HTML, CSS and JavaScript.

-The project shows student details in cards.
-I also added a search box so I can search students by their name.
+The project displays student details in cards and includes a search box to find students by name.

 ## What I Learned

 * How to store data in an array of objects.
-* How to use `map()` to display student data in cards.
+* How to use `map()` to transform student data into HTML cards.
 * How to use `filter()` to search students by name.
 * How to update the page using JavaScript.
-* How to work with array methods instead of traditional `for` loops.

-## Challenges
+## `map()` Improvement

-At first I didn't know how to search the student names.
-After using `filter()` and testing different names, I understood how it works.

-I also learned how to use `map()` to render the student information dynamically as cards.
+At first, I used `map()` only to add cards to the page, which was a side effect.

+I changed it so `map()` now returns an HTML card for each student.
+The cards are then combined using `join()` and added to the page.

 ## How to Run

-Open `index.html` in your browser.
+Open `index.html` in a browser.